opentable/mercury/docs/integration-runbook.md

 *N.B.
 If you already have one, take note of the project ID, and then jump to [Step 3](#step-3-create-a-mercuryjson-file-in-).*

-If you want to setup a new one, please get in touch with the [MLP team](multi-language@opentable.com), we'll be happy to provide guidance.
+If you want to setup a new one, please get in touch with the MLP Team (multi-language@opentable.com), we'll be happy to provide guidance.

 ### Step 3: create a mercury.json file in /